Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (i) A program participant is assigned to fewer hours due to a reasonable modification made in accordance with paragraph (G)(6) of rule 5101:14-1-04 of the Administrative Code;

-(ii) A program participant is in a domestic violence situation and participation in CCMEP activities would make it more difficult for the individual to escape domestic violence; or
+(ii) A program participant is in a domestic violence situation and participation in CCMEP services would make it more difficult for the individual to escape domestic violence; or

-(iii) A program participant has a temporary or permanent barrier to participation in CCMEP activities.
+(iii) A program participant has a temporary or permanent barrier to participation in CCMEP services.

 (2) Active engagement in developing the individual service strategy, utilizing CCMEP services and maintaining communication with the lead agency.